rschlaefli/19fs-dspa-project/reports/01_design.md

 # DSPA 2019 - Design Document

-Roland Schlaefli, 12-932-398
-Nicolas Kuechler, 14-712-129
+Roland Schlaefli, 12-932-398 and Nicolas Kuechler, 14-712-129

-The processing engine of the streaming application is Apache Flink.
+The processing engine of choice for the streaming application is Apache Flink.
 The main drivers behind this choice were the maturity and popularity (especially in the industry) of the Java ecosystem and Apache Flink itself.
-However, Flink also brings other advantages, like built-in fault tolerance and efficient state management.

-Apart from Flink, the main auxiliary system is Apache Kafka, which is used for both input and output streams.
-In addition to Kafka, results are visualized in a web UI based on existing open-source solutions.
-The current design implementation does not include any state backend or external key-value storage system.
-However, this might change in future iterations, where e.g. RocksDB could be a useful addition.
+Apart from Flink, Apache Kafka is used as an auxiliary system for both input and output streams.
+Results are visualized in a web UI with a foundation on existing open-source solutions for consumption of Kafka topics.
+While the current design implementation does not include any state backend or external key-value storage system, this might change in future iterations, where e.g. RocksDB could be a useful addition.

-The figure below gives an overview of the architecture of the system.
-There are three parts Input & Pre-processing, Processing, and Output & Post-processing which are described in the following in more detail.
+The figure below provides an overview of the overall architecture of the system:

 ![architecture-overview.png](architecture-overview.png)

-## Input & Pre-processing
+## Input & Preprocessing

-The input pipeline consists of three custom Kafka producers simulating a realistic streaming source by parsing the files containing the streams and writing each of them to a separate Kafka topic (post, comment, like).
-Each event is scheduled such that it is written to Kafka proportional to the event time plus a bounded random delay.
+The input pipeline consists of three custom Kafka producers that simulate realistic streaming sources.
+The streams are read from files and produces to separate Kafka topics (`post`, `comment`, and `like`).
+Each event is scheduled such that it is produced proportional to the event time plus a bounded random delay.
 A speedup parameter can be used to control the speed of the stream.
-Data transmitted through Kafka is encoded and decoded using Avro schemas, simplifying data ingestion by the consumer.
-Using Kafka increases the latency of the system but brings the advantage of failure handling and replay capabilities, overall leading to a more reliable system.
+Data transmitted through Kafka is encoded and decoded using Avro schemas, simplifying data ingestion by the Flink consumer.

-Due to the use of event time, the introduction of a bounded random delay can lead to events arriving out of order.
-To guarantee correct semantics for time-sensitive operators, periodic watermarks are generated at the source of the consumer using the same upper bound of the random delay as the producer.
+Using Kafka increases the latency of the system but brings the advantage of failure handling and replay capabilities, overall leading to a more reliable system considering the application context.
+Due to the reliance on event time for processing, the introduction of a bounded random delay can lead to events that arrive out of order.
+To guarantee correct semantics for time-sensitive operators, periodic watermarks are generated at the source of the consumer based on the same upper bound of random delay as is set in the producer.
 This necessarily increases the latency but is inevitable for correct results.

 ## Task 1 - Active Posts Statistics

-The basic idea is to map comments to a post id, such that all streams can then be merged into a single stream that is keyed by post id.
-Based on this stream, events are assigned to sliding windows of 12 hour length and 30 minute step size.
+The basic approach of the post statistics computation is to first map comments to a post id, such that all streams can be merged into a single stream with a common schema keyed by post id.
+Based on all three input streams, all information except a triple consisting of post id, type (post, reply, comment, or like), and a person id along with the event time, can be directly discarded.
+No additional information or static data is required to compute the results.

+Based on the prepared input stream, events are assigned to sliding windows of 12 hour length and 30 minute step size.
+If active post statistics were to be kept for longer than 12 hours, a global state could store TODO: .
 Incremental aggregation functions with an internal state can then be applied to compute comment, reply, and unique people counts.

-- stateful window keeping counts of the number of comments and replies and list of personId
+To achieve unique people counts, an internal set of known person ids will need to be maintained in addition to the mapping of post id to people count.

+- TODO: keeping a global state that persists active streams that are out of window
+  - cleanup?
-TODO: what if a post is reactivated?
+- TODO: what if a post is reactivated?

-The active posts statistics task receives all three input streams but can directly discard all information except a triple consisting of post id, type (post, reply, comment, like) and a person id along with the event time.
-No additional information is required to compute the results.
+- ...

 ## Task 2 - Recommendation Service

-The high-level idea of the friends recommendation service is to generate a vector representation of each user (user embedding) based on two components:
+The high-level idea of the friends recommendation computation is to generate a vector representation of each user (i.e., a user embedding) based on two main components:

-- user activity during the last 4 hours (tags of created posts, liked posts or commented posts, tags of the forum a user interacted with, posting/commenting from a place, possibly even topics of the content)
+- User activity over the last 4 hours (tags of created posts, liked posts or commented posts, tags of the forum a user interacted with, posting/commenting from a place, possibly even topics of the content)
-- static information (work at organization, study at university, interest in tags, interest in tags of the same class, membership in forum, speaking a language)
+- Static information (work at organization, study at university, interest in tags, interest in tags of the same class, membership in forum, speaking a language)

 Given user embeddings and a similarity metric (e.g. Euclidean distance, cosine similarity, ...), the top 5 most similar people can be calculated for every person.
 Inactive users or already existing friendships are filtered out to provide meaningful recommendations.
 In a first iteration, the user embeddings are purely based on simple counts of interactions with the different categories (tags, tag classes, places, languages, ...).
 In a second iteration, this idea can possibly be extended to a similarity learning method trying to ensure that people that are actually friends also receive a high similarity.